NoahChristiansen/Fire-Risk-NYC/readme.md

 Urban fires, especially structural fires, are potentially dangerous incidents that can have devastating outcomes.
 In 2018 alone, New York City had a total of 27,053 structural fires resulting in the deaths of 88 civilians.
 While fire departments have worked to improve response times and conduct risk assessment inspections to better identify vulnerable or at-risk properties, there are many obstacles to addressing this risk in its entireity.

+Since one of the primary ways in which fire departments address fire risks is through property inspections to conduct risk assessments, data science can help play a role in optimizing this process by identifying areas with the greatest risk of fire incidents.

 This leads us to our problem:
 - Using machine learning how accurately can we predict if a census tract will have a structural fire for a given year?
 - How accurately can we predict the number of structural fires that will occur in a given census tract for a given year?